DevAgu93/-Abandoned--Purpose_c/README.md

 · "Random" number generator with noise (agu_random.h).

-· The code I used by following Handmade Ray in the raytrace folder (also here https://guide.handmadehero.org/)
+· The code I used by following Handmade Ray in the raytrace folder [WARNING] doesn't compile. (also here https://guide.handmadehero.org/)

 The list is incomplete, but I plan to complete as much as I can since someone might some stuff useful.
 I hope the file names are enough help in the meantime.